 Memorable Manitobans: Albert Blellock Hudson (1875-1947)

-On 30 December 1908, he married Mary R. Russell (?-?) of Pembroke, Ontario.
-He was elected an MLA for South Winnipeg in 1914, re-elected in 1915, and held the portfolio of Attorney-General (1915 to 1917) and Minister of Telegraphs and Telephones in the Norris government.
+He was married twice, first on 30 December 1908 to Mary B. Russell (?-1925) of Pembroke, Ontario.
+In 1936, he married Marjorie G. Runciman (?-?) at Halifax, Nova Scotia.
+He was elected an MLA for South Winnipeg in 1914, re-elected in 1915, and held the portfolios of Attorney-General (1915-1917) and Telegraphs and Telephones in the Norris government.
+In 1917, he declined an offer from Sir Robert Borden to join the federal cabinet.
 He was elected a Member of the House of Commons for South Winnipeg in 1921, serving a single term and not standing for re-election.
 He was a judge of the Supreme Court of Canada from 1936 to 1947.

 He died at Ottawa, while still a judge, on 6 January 1947.